kayg04/kayg.org/content/Permanent Notes/Changing Wordpress URL.md

 		1 row in set (0.000 sec)
 	  ```

-And then the broken homepage and the admin page shows up as intended!
+And then the broken homepage and the admin page show up as intended!

 ![[Changing Wordpress URL-7B1D691602C5CC71DA6CCD8E15C2EC3D.png]]